balenaltd/handbook/Flowdock.md

 Note that we create other rooms from time to time that are project-specific or related to a specific activity.
 If you're in one of those, you'll know what they're for.

 ## hashtags
 Flowdock supports #hashtags and we find it very useful to use them when we don’t want anything important to get lost into the sea of conversations.
 That’s why we use specific hashtags into our messages in order to be able to talk about it at the appropriate meeting.
 When one of the following hashtags are typed into a message, an email is sent to a specific address which can be seen in one of Front’s inboxes.
-Then an agenda can be collated for the relevant meeting, such as architecture (#arch) or teamOS (#teamos) brainstorm calls, or action should be taken, such as operations team giving you access to a service (#access) or placing an order (#order).
+Then an agenda can be collated for the relevant meeting, such as architecture (#arch) or teamOS (#teamos) brainstorm calls, or and action can be taken, such as Operations team giving you access to a service (#access) or placing an order (#order).
+Once you type your message using one of the hashtag, Hubot will generate a message confirming that your message has been sent.
+Note that if you forget to add the hashtag and you edit to add it, your message will not be sent.
+The hashtags should be used in the original message to generate an email to the relevant inbox.

 Some examples are:
 * #access => access